SAA, the initials next to the high score said, flashing smugly, and Abigail slammed her hand onto the control panel. “Damnit!”

 “Is it direct-to-DVD?”

-She threw her head back and laughed, squeezing his fingers, and Shane looked at her and wondered how long he could hang onto this.
+She laughed, squeezing his fingers, and Shane looked at her and wondered how long he could hang onto this.
 How soon she’d get tired of him, once she figured out what a fuck-up he really was.
 But in that moment, Pelican Town seemed softer and brighter, the rain more like romantic movie rain than actual, shitty rain, and Abigail’s eyes were bright and her smile was wide and his chest hurt again, but in a good way this time.
 Like he could maybe find a way to enjoy things again, to be better, or at least try.

 “C’mon, Andrews.”
 She nuzzled her cheek against his shoulder.
 “Rematch.
 Sequel.
 What do you say?”